 Lhasa means holy Land in Tibetan.
 On the northern bank of Lhasa River, a tributary of Yarling Zangpo River, it is 3650m above the sea level.
 It is famous for its long history.
 Lhasa is also famous as a city of Sunshine or its sunshine of more than 3000 hours a year.
-It is the capital city of Tibet Autonomous Region and is a political, economic and cultural center of the region.
+It is the capital city of the Tibet Autonomous Region and is a political, economic, and cultural center of the region.
 It boasts many historical sites and scenic spots both in its urban areas and outskirts.
-The Potala Palace and Jokhang, Sera, Ganden Monasteries and Drepung Temple are well known at home and abroad.
+The Potala Palace and Jokhang, Sera, Ganden Monasteries, and Drepung Temple are well known at home and abroad.

 Standing on the red hill on Beijing M. Road, Lhasa, the Potala Palace is the highest of its kind in the world.
 The palace was first built in the seventh century and was damaged in the eighth century.
 In the 17th Century, it was rebuilt by the Fifth Dalai Lama in three years.
 Its 13-story main building is 117 meters high and is composed of the Red and White Palaces, with the red one in the middle.
 The main building consists of the Hall of Stupas of Dalai Lamas from various historical stages and a hall of Buddhas.
 The White Palace is the residence of the Dalai Lamas and a place for handling political affairs.

-The Potala palace houses great amounts of rare cultural relics including the Pattra-Leaf scripture from India, Bakgyur and the imperial edicts, golden seals and titles of nobility from the Qing Emperors of the Dalai Lamas.
+The Potala palace houses great amounts of rare cultural relics including the Pattra-Leaf scripture from India, Bakgyur, and the imperial edicts, golden seals, and titles of nobility from the Qing Emperors of the Dalai Lamas.

 Transport: Lhasa has a small number of public buses, but the numbers of registered taxies reach 1500.
 However, if you are going through the tour companies, this should be included in your package.
 The Potala Palace is situated in the city of proper of Lhasa.